Amid68/Fake-News-Detection/finetuning/mobileBERT/MobileBERT_ISOT/MobileBERT_ISOT.md

+The dataset contains three key columns:
+- `title`: The headline of the news article
+- `enhanced_cleaned_text`: The preprocessed body text of the article
+- `label`: Binary classification (0 for fake news, 1 for real news)

+### Converting to HuggingFace Dataset Format

-Define a function to convert pandas DataFrames to HuggingFace Datasets:
+We convert our pandas DataFrames to the HuggingFace Dataset format, which is optimized for working with transformer models:

 ```python